• Loon Sounds

 YouTube Chatting Policy

 LPC loon cams broadcasts use the YouTube chat feature so that viewers who subscribe to LPC’s YouTube channel can interact with each other, educate each other, and share timestamps with each other when events occur, like egg turns, nest exchanges or a visit by the big turtle.
-In order for LPC to keep the chat open as a family friendly site, dialog should remain on topic and civil.
+In order for LPC to keep the chat open as a family friendly site, dialog should remain on the topic of loons and be civil.
 We’ve learned from previous years that requiring chat posters to be subscribers cuts down on spam-bots and moderation is rarely needed.
-If chatter goes too far off topic or the conversation becomes hostile, a moderator will take action by interjecting, removing comments, blocking users or temporarily shutting down the chat.
+If chatter goes too far off topic or the conversation becomes hostile, a moderator may take action by interjecting, removing comments, blocking users or temporarily shutting down the chat.
 If you need to alert the operator to policy violations, please send email to looncam@loon.org

 Please help us keep the chat open by following these guidelines: